subhayu99/creatree/README.md

 - Supports nested directory structures with file placeholders.
 - Lightweight and easy to use.

-## Future Roadmap

-We have exciting plans to enhance `creatree` further:

-- **Template Support**: Allow users to define reusable templates for common project structures.
-- **Customization Options**: Enable customization of file contents during creation.
-- **Integration with Popular Frameworks**: Provide predefined structures for popular frameworks and libraries.

-Stay tuned for these updates!

 ## How to Contribute

 We welcome contributions from the community!
 Here's how you can get involved: